Glossary

 NACK

-A negative acknowledgment is sent to the message publisher when the event broker fails to spool a message in any of the subscriber queues, which results in message roll back on all cooperating queues.
+A negative acknowledgment (NACK) is sent to the message publisher when the event broker fails to spool a message in any of the subscriber queues, which results in message roll back on all cooperating queues.

 Neighbor Queues